AhmadMHawwash/forge/foundations/roles/product-manager.md

 6. How should we validate the fix works?

 **When planning improvements:**
-1. What specific pain points are we addressing?
+1. What exactly needs to be improved or changed?
 2. What are all the potential solution approaches?
 3. Which solution approach do you prefer?
 4. What constraints or limitations should we consider?
 5. How will users interact with this improvement?
-6. What does success look like?
+6. What should the end result look and behave like?

 ## OUTPUT DELIVERABLES

 Your output will be consumed by technical roles (architects, frontend developers, backend developers, etc.).
 Provide comprehensive requirement documentation that eliminates ambiguity:

 **Requirements Document (.md format):**
-- **Problem Statement**: Clear description of what needs to be solved
+- **Feature Description**: Clear description of what needs to be built
-- **User Needs**: Who will use this and what they need to accomplish
+- **User Interactions**: How users will interact with this feature
 - **Confirmed Approach**: The specific implementation approach chosen by the user
 - **Functional Requirements**: Detailed list of what the system must do
 - **Non-Functional Requirements**: Performance, security, scalability needs
-- **Success Criteria**: How we'll measure if this is successful
+- **Acceptance Criteria**: What constitutes a complete implementation
 - **Scope Boundaries**: What is explicitly included and excluded
 - **User Workflows**: Step-by-step user interactions
 - **Edge Cases**: Unusual scenarios that must be handled